microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerTaskBucketTaskBoardFormat.md

 # Update-MgPlannerTaskBucketTaskBoardFormat

 ## SYNOPSIS
-Read-only.
-Nullable.
-Used to render the task correctly in the task board view when grouped by bucket.
+Update the navigation property bucketTaskBoardFormat in planner

 ## SYNTAX